splunk/public-o11y-docs/slo/burn-rate-alerts.rst

 Burn rate alerts
 *****************************************************************************************

-Burn rate is a unitless measurement of how quickly the error budget is being consumed for the specified compliance window.
+Burn rate is a unitless measurement of how quickly a service consumes the error budget during the compliance window of the SLO.

 For example, for a compliance window of 30 days, a constant burn rate of 1 means your error budget is used up in exactly 30 days, a constant burn rate of 2 means the error budget is used up in 15 days, and so on.